OpenTranslationBible/open-bible/en-GB/43.John/md/john-16.md

 ## John 16:1

-“These things I have spoken to you so that you will not be led into sin.
+“I have spoken these things to you so that you will not be led into sin.

 ## John 16:2

-They will ban you from the synagogue,
-yet an hour is coming for everyone who kills you to think that he is offering a service to God.
+They will exclude you from the synagogue; indeed, a time is coming when anyone who kills you will think they are offering a service to God.

 ## John 16:3

-These things they will do because they have not known the Father nor Me.
+They will do these things because they have not known the Father or me.

 ## John 16:4

-But these things I have spoken to you, so that when their hour comes,
-you may remember that I told you of them.
-However, I did not say these things to you at the beginning, because I was with you.
+I have told you this so that when their time comes, you will remember that I warned you about them.
+I did not tell you this from the beginning because I was with you.

 ---

 ## John 16:5

-“But now I am going to Him who sent Me; and none of you asks Me, ‘Where are You going?’
+But now I am going to the one who sent me, and none of you asks me, ‘Where are you going?’

 ## John 16:6

-But because I have said these things to you, grief has filled your heart.
+Instead, because I have said these things, sorrow has filled your hearts.

 ## John 16:7

-But I tell you the truth: it is to your advantage that I am leaving;
-for if I do not leave, the Helper will not come to you; but if I go, I will send Him to you.
+Nevertheless, I tell you the truth: it is to your advantage that I go away.
+For if I do not go, the Helper will not come to you; but if I go, I will send him to you.

 ## John 16:8

-And He, when He comes, will convict the world regarding sin, and righteousness, and judgment:
+And when he comes, he will convict the world concerning sin, righteousness, and judgement:

 ## John 16:9

-regarding sin, because they do not believe in Me;
+concerning sin, because they do not believe in me;

 ## John 16:10

-and regarding righteousness, because I am going to the Father and you no longer are going to see Me;
+concerning righteousness, because I am going to the Father and you will no longer see me;

 ## John 16:11

-and regarding judgment, because the ruler of this world has been judged.
+and concerning judgement, because the ruler of this world is judged.

 ---

 ## John 16:12

-“I have many more things to say to you, but you cannot bear them at the present time.
+“I have many more things to say to you, but you cannot bear them now.

 ## John 16:13

-But when He, the Spirit of truth, comes,
-He will guide you into all the truth;
-for He will not speak on His own, but whatever He hears, He will speak;
-and He will disclose to you what is to come.
+But when the Spirit of truth comes, he will guide you into all the truth.
+He will not speak on his own; he will speak only what he hears, and he will disclose to you what is to come.

 ## John 16:14

-He will glorify Me, for He will take from Mine and will disclose it to you.
+He will glorify me because he will take from what is mine and will disclose it to you.

 ## John 16:15

-All things that the Father has are Mine;
-this is why I said that He takes from Mine and will disclose it to you.
+All that belongs to the Father is mine.
+This is why I said the Spirit will take from what is mine and will disclose it to you.

 ---

 ## John 16:16

-“A little while, and you will no longer see Me; and again a little while, and you will see Me.”
+“In a little while, you will no longer see me; and again, in a little while, you will see me.”

 ## John 16:17

-So some of His disciples said to one another,
-“What is this that He is telling us,
-‘A little while, and you will not see Me; and again a little while, and you will see Me’;
-and, ‘because I am going to the Father’?”
+At this, some of his disciples said to one another, “What does he mean by saying, ‘In a little while, you will no longer see me; and again, in a little while, you will see me,’ and ‘because I am going to the Father’?”

 ## John 16:18

-So they were saying, “What is this that He says, ‘A little while’?
-We do not know what He is talking about.”
+They kept asking, “What does he mean by ‘a little while’?
+We do not understand what he is saying.”

 ---

 ## John 16:19

-Jesus knew that they wanted to question Him, and He said to them,
-“Are you deliberating together about this, that I said,
-‘A little while, and you will not see Me; and again a little while, and you will see Me’?
+Jesus knew they wanted to ask him about this, so he said to them, “Are you discussing among yourselves what I meant when I said, ‘In a little while, you will no longer see me, and again, in a little while, you will see me’?

 ## John 16:20

-Truly, truly I say to you that you will weep and mourn, but the world will rejoice;
-you will grieve, but your grief will be turned into joy.
+Truly, truly I say to you, you will weep and mourn while the world rejoices.
+You will grieve, but your grief will turn to joy.

 ## John 16:21

-Whenever a woman is in labour, she has pain, because her hour has come;
-but when she gives birth to the child, she no longer remembers the suffering,
-because of the joy that a child has been born into the world.
+A woman in labour has pain because her time has come; but when her child is born, she forgets the anguish because of her joy that a child is born into the world.

 ## John 16:22

-Therefore you too have grief now;
-but I will see you again, and your heart will rejoice, and no one is going to take your joy away from you.
+So it is with you: Now is your time of grief, but I will see you again and your hearts will rejoice, and no one will take away your joy.

 ---

 ## John 16:23

-And on that day you will not question Me about anything.
-Truly, truly I say to you, if you ask the Father for anything in My name, He will give it to you.
+In that day, you will no longer ask me anything.
+Truly, truly I say to you, whatever you ask the Father in my name, he will give you.

 ## John 16:24

-Until now you have asked for nothing in My name; ask and you will receive, so that your joy may be made full.
+Until now, you have not asked for anything in my name.
+Ask and you will receive, so that your joy may be complete.

 ---

 ## John 16:25

-“These things I have spoken to you in figures of speech;
-an hour is coming when I will no longer speak to you in figures,
-but will tell you plainly about the Father.
+“I have spoken these things to you in figures of speech; a time is coming when I will no longer speak to you in figures of speech, but will tell you plainly about the Father.

 ## John 16:26

-On that day you will ask in My name,
-and I am not saying to you that I will request of the Father on your behalf;
+On that day, you will ask in my name.
+I am not saying that I will ask the Father on your behalf.

 ## John 16:27

-for the Father Himself loves you, because you have loved Me, and have believed that I came forth from the Father.
+For the Father himself loves you, because you have loved me and have believed that I came from God.

 ## John 16:28

-I came forth from the Father and have come into the world;
-again, I am leaving the world and going to the Father.”
+I came from the Father and have come into the world; now I am leaving the world and going back to the Father.”

 ---

 ## John 16:29

-His disciples _said_, “See, now You are speaking plainly and not using any figure of speech!
+Then his disciples said, “Now you are speaking plainly and not using figures of speech.

 ## John 16:30

-Now we know that You know all things, and that You have no need for anyone to question You;
-this is why we believe that You came from God.”
+Now we see that you know all things and do not need anyone to question you.
+This makes us believe that you came from God.”

 ## John 16:31

-Jesus replied to them,
-“Do you now believe?
+“Do you now believe?”
+Jesus replied.

 ## John 16:32

-Behold, an hour is coming, and has already come, for you to be scattered,
-each to his own home, and to leave Me alone;
-and yet I am not alone, because the Father is with Me.
+“Behold, a time is coming, and in fact has come, when you will be scattered, each to your own home.
+You will leave me all alone.
+Yet I am not alone, for my Father is with me.

 ## John 16:33

-These things I have spoken to you so that in Me you may have peace.
-In the world you have tribulation, but take courage; I have overcome the world.”
+“I have told you these things so that in me you may have peace.
+In this world you will have tribulation.
+But take heart!
+I have overcome the world.”